go-eslab/tempan/expint/README.md

 # Exponential Integrators

-The package provides an exponential-integrator-based solver of systems of differential-algebraic equations modeling temperature of electronic systems.
+The package provides an exponential-integrator-based solver for systems of differential-algebraic equations modeling temperature of electronic systems.

 # References